Relative singularity categories I: Auslander resolutions

-where $B$ is considered as an $A$-$A$-bimodule via the morphism $f$; \item[(b)] $B^i=0$ for $i>0$; \item[(c)] $H^0(B)$ is isomorphic to $A/AeA$. \end{itemize} \end{proposition} \begin{remark} This result is known to hold in greater generality, see~\cite[Section 2 and 3]{Dwyer02} (which uses different terminologies).
-For convenience, we include a proof. \end{remark} \begin{proof} By the adjunction formula, the exact functor $\Hom_{A}(eA, ?)=? \otimes_{A}Ae \colon \Mod-A \ra \Mod-eAe$ has both a left adjoint $? \otimes_{eAe}eA$ and a right adjoint $\Hom_{eAe}(Ae, ?)$.
+This result is known to hold in greater generality, see~\cite[Section 2 and 3]{Dwyer02} (which uses different terminologies).
+For convenience, we include a proof.

+\begin{proof} The exact functor $\Hom_{A}(eA, ?)=? \otimes_{A}Ae \colon \Mod-A \ra \Mod-eAe$ has both a left adjoint $? \otimes_{eAe}eA$ and a right adjoint $\Hom_{eAe}(Ae, ?)$.
 Deriving these functors, we obtain the right half of the recollement \eqref{E:RecollmentByIdempotent}.
 The derived functors are still adjoint and it is known that $? \lten_{eAe}eA$ is fully faithful (see e.g.~\cite[Lemma 4.2]{Keller94}).
 An application of the Yoneda Lemma shows that there is a natural isomorphism $j^!j_{!} \cong 1_{\cd(eAe)}$.
 Hence, $j^!$ is a quotient functor with left and right adjoints.
 In particular, it is a so called Bousfield localization and colocalization functor.
 Its kernel is $\cd_{A/AeA}(A) \subseteq \cd(A)$, the full subcategory of complexes with cohomologies in $\Mod-A/AeA$.
 Hence, $j^!$ yields a recollement (see e.g.~\cite[Section 9]{Neeman99})

 By \cite[Theorem 4]{NicolasSaorin09} (which needs the flatness assumption) and the first paragraph after Lemma 4 of~loc.~cit., there exists a dg algebra $B'$ and a morphism of dg-algebras $f':A\rightarrow B'$ such that there is a recollement \eqref{E:RecollmentByIdempotent} and the adjoint triple $(i^*,i_*=i_!,i^!)$ is given as in (a) with $B$ replaced by $B'$.
 We claim that $H^i(B')=0$ for $i>0$ and that $H^0(f')$ induces an isomorphism of algebras $A/AeA\cong H^0(B')$.
 Then taking $B=\sigma^{\leq 0}B'$ and $f=\sigma^{\leq 0}f'$ finishes the proof for (a) (b) and (c).